urbanriskmap/cognicity-api-docs/source/includes/data_api/_cards.md

 ### GET /cards/:id

 This endpoint lists the status of a card.
+It is useful for checking whether a card has already been used to submit a hazard report.

 ```shell
 curl /cards/:id